 Under a prescribed form entitled Director's Performance Evaluation Sheet, the Company requires every member of the Board of Directors to provide a self-assessment of his/her performance based on enumerated standards, by indicating whether or not he or she is compliant with each of the standard.
-In case of non-compliance to a particular standard, the director is required to disclose the same and state the reason for the non-compliance.
-The duly accomplished Director's Performance Evaluation Sheet is submitted to the Company's Executive Committee through the Corporate Secretary.
+In case of non-compliance to a particular standard, the director is required to disclose the same and state the reason for the non-compliance (kindly refer to page 73 of the Information Statement).
+The duly accomplished Director's Performance Evaluation Sheets were submitted to the Company's Executive Committee through the Corporate Secretary.

-All the members of the Company's Board of Directors indicated their compliance with the following standards set forth in the Director's Performance Evaluation Sheet for 2022:
+All the members of the Company's Board of Directors affirmed their compliance with the following standards set forth in the Director's Performance Evaluation Sheet for 2022.
+The duly-filled up performance appraisal forms form part of the records of the Corporate Secretary.